TomLiDev/mushroom-mapper/README.md

 #36 USER STORY - Create Finds - 4 story points
 #38 USER STORY - User Update/Edit Finds - 2 story points
-#37 USER STORY - Read Finds - 1 story points
+#37 USER STORY - Read Finds - 1 story point
-#39 USER STORY - User Delete Finds - 2 story points
+#39 USER STORY - User Delete Finds - 1 story points
+#5 USER STORY - Upload photos - 1 story point
+#6 USER STORY - Add location to Finds - 2 story points
+#13 USER STORY - View Map - 4 story points
+#43 USER STORY - View Full Find Details - 2 story points

+#50 USER STORY - Admin approve comments
+#7 USER STORY - Admin approve finds

 EPIC 5 - Interact with finds

 As a user I want to comment and like other user finds, as well as interact with my own in a similar way so I can respond to other users comments and interaction.

-#40 USER STORY - User Like Posts
+#40 USER STORY - User Like finds - 2 story point
-#11 USER STORY - Comment on finds
+#11 USER STORY - Comment on finds - 2 story points
+#44 USER STORY - View Liked Finds Page - 4 story points

 As a could have, the epic of User Notification was not prioritised over others in the development and were therefore not completed.
 The below are the epics and stories which were not included in the final application, but I would like to explore in the future.